Alairion/not-enough-standards/README.md

 target_include_directories(xxx PRIVATE ${NES_INCLUDE_DIR})
 ```

 Most files of the library are independent from each others, so if you only need one specific feature, you can use only the header of that feature.
-Actually the only file with a dependency is `process.hpp` which depends of `pipe.hpp`.
+Actually the only file with a dependency is `process.hpp` which defines more features if `pipe.hpp` is available.

 ## Usage